artavdalyan/dice-roll/README.md

     - Write the dice rolling game which will work in the browser as a single page application.
     - Use whatever tech you want.
-    - Commit your changesets in to the following repository please https://github.com/anhasce/dice-roll.git

 #### Game